JohnAnderson777/Notes/computer-science.md

   - no data redundancy
   - easy maintain & change
   - faster sorting/searching

+ACID - Atomicity - all changes as if single operation - all done or none done
+- Consistency: automatic consequence of atomicity
+- Isolation - other transactions invisible to other transactions - independent
+- Durability - changes not undone

 ## OOP
 - works best in situations where you can encapsulate and model entities as objects.